-- (c)Of course, interlocking means wasting a clock cycle when necessary, since the NOP does no useful work - but this is no more wasteful in terms of execution time than using delayed load, and the overall program is shorter. - (d)Later MIPS implementations (starting with MIPS ISA III) avoided the need for delayed load by using interlocking. - D.Because a RISC pipeline is so regular in its operation, the compiler may be expected to use knowledge about the pipeline ensure correct code or even to optimize the code it generates. - 1.
+- (c)Of course, interlocking means wasting a clock cycle when necessary, since the NOP does no useful work but this is no more wasteful in terms of execution time than using delayed load, and the overall program is shorter. - (d)Later MIPS implementations (starting with MIPS ISA III) avoided the need for delayed load by using interlocking.
+(This is ironic, since the name MIPS originally meant Microprocessor without Interlocked Pipelined Stages!) - F. Because a RISC pipeline is so regular in its operation, the compiler may be expected to use knowledge about the pipeline ensure correct code or even to optimize the code it generates. - 1.
 We've just noted that one problem faced by pipelined CPU's is data dependencies that cannot be resolved in the hardware by forwarding. - a) If the CPU uses delayed load, we can require the compiler to avoid emitting an instruction that uses the result of a load instruction immediately after that instruction.
 (The compiler can either put some other, unrelated instruction in between, or it can emit a NOP if all else fails.)